Grunge: Peak of influence

 In September 1991, Nirvana released its major label debut, Nevermind.
 The album was at best hoped to be a minor success on par with Sonic Youth's Goo, which Geffen had released a year earlier.
 It was the release of the album's first single "Smells Like Teen Spirit" that "marked the instigation of the grunge music phenomenon".
-Due to constant airplay of the song's music video on MTV, Nevermind was selling 400,000 copies a week by Christmas 1991, and was certified gold on November 27, 1991.
+Due to the constant airplay of the song's music video on MTV, Nevermind was selling 400,000 copies a week by Christmas 1991, and was certified gold on November 27, 1991.
 In January 1992, Nevermind replaced pop superstar Michael Jackson's Dangerous at number one on the Billboard 200.
 Nevermind was certified diamond by the RIAA in 1999.

 The success of Nevermind surprised the music industry.
 Nevermind not only popularized grunge, but also established "the cultural and commercial viability of alternative rock in general."
 Michael Azerrad asserted that Nevermind symbolized "a sea-change in rock music" in which the glam metal that had dominated rock music at that time fell out of favor in the face of music that was perceived as authentic and culturally relevant.
 Grunge made it possible for genres thought to be of a niche audience, no matter how radical, to prove their marketability and be co-opted by the mainstream, cementing the formation of an individualist, fragmented culture.
 Other grunge bands subsequently replicated Nirvana's success.
 Pearl Jam, which featured former Mother Love Bone members Jeff Ament and Stone Gossard, had released its debut album Ten in August 1991, a month before Nevermind, but album sales only picked up the following year.
 By the second half of 1992 Ten had become a breakthrough success, being certified gold and reaching number two on the Billboard charts.
 Ten by Pearl Jam was certified 13× platinum by the RIAA.